Tarek William Saab

 Tarek William Saab Halabi (/es/, طارق وليام صعب حلبي; born 10 September 1962) is a Venezuelan politician, lawyer, and poet.
 He was a leader of the Fifth Republic Movement (MVR) party founded by Hugo Chávez, President of Venezuela, who publicly called him "The poet of the revolution".
 He was the Governor of Anzoátegui from 2004 to 2012, and a member of the Committee for Justice and Truth since 2013.
 In December 2014, he was elected "People's Defender", or Ombudsman, by the National Assembly for 2014–2021 term.
 On 5 August 2017, the National Constituent Assembly appointed him as Attorney General in substitution of Luisa Ortega Diaz.
+He served in this position from 2017 until his resignation in 2026 when he became interim People's Defender.

 Early life and education

 Tarek William Saab was born on 10 September 1962 into a family of Lebanese merchants.
-Saab began his Law School studies in 1985 in Santa Maria University, but for undisclosed reasons he did not graduate in the regular 5 years (his class was graduated in 1990), but graduated as an attorney in 1992.
+Saab began his law school studies in 1985 at Santa Maria University, but for undisclosed reasons he did not graduate in the regular 5 years (his class graduated in 1990), but graduated as an attorney in 1992.

 Career

 After Hugo Chavez took office he was a member of the Constituent Assembly that drafted in 1999 the Constitution of the Bolivarian Republic of Venezuela.
 In 2000, he was elected a member of the Venezuelan National Assembly.

 During the coup d'état of April 2002, Saab was imprisoned by security forces after a crowd of protesters had gathered around Saab's home, threatening him and his family.
 He was held incommunicado for several hours.

 In October 2002, Saab was head of the foreign policy commission of Venezuela's National Assembly, and was refused an entry visa to the United States.
 Reuters reported that Saab told local television he had been denied the visa because a U.S. State Department report "identified him as 'an individual linked to international subversion'".
 According to Venezuela's El Universal, Saab said he been denied the visa because of alleged ties with international terrorist organizations, which he denied any association with.
 Saab is an outspoken critic of Israel.
-He is also a outspoken critic of the current president of Brazil and former political ally of Nicolas Maduro, Luiz Inácio Lula da Silva and the current president of Chile, Gabriel Boric after Lula and Boric openly criticized the transparency of the 2024 Venezuelan elections.
+He is also a outspoken critic of Jair Bolsonaro and former political ally of Nicolas Maduro, Luiz Inácio Lula da Silva and the current president of Chile, Gabriel Boric after Lula and Boric openly criticized the transparency of the 2024 Venezuelan elections.